-7. Permits.
+- 7. Permits.
 A fee of \$10.00 shall be paid by the applicant upon the issuance of a permit for a temporary sign; and in addition thereto, the Code Enforcement Officer shall require a deposit of \$100.00, and it shall be refundable upon timely removal as hereinafter provided.
-For all other permanent signs requiring a permit the fee shall be \$25.00 and there shall be no deposit required.

-8. Signs not affected.
+For all other permanent signs requiring a permit the fee shall be \$25.00 and there shall be no deposit required. - 8.
+Signs not affected.
 Nothing herein contained shall be deemed to prohibit the display of any sign endorsing any candidate for political office or indicating support of or opposition to any political proposition during the sixty (60) days immediately preceding the date on which such election is to be taken or vote is to be held and seven (7) days immediately thereafter.
+No such sign shall contain obscene or vulgar language so as to disturb the peace and character of the neighborhood.
 Nothing herein contained shall be deemed to prohibit the display of any holiday decoration, including flashing lights.

 9. Enforcement.
-Any sign previously given City Commission approval shall be deemed in conformance with this section of the Zoning Regulations..
+Any sign previously given City Commission approval shall be deemed in conformance with this section of the Zoning Regulations.

 Any nonconforming sign existing on or after the effective date of this law shall be removed by the owner of the premises upon which such sign is located after written notice is provided thereof.
-The Code Enforcement Officer upon determining that any such sign exists, shall notify the owner or beneficial user of such sign in writing, to remove the said sign within seven (7) days from the date of such notice.
-Upon failure to comply with such notice within the prescribed time, the Code Enforcement Officer shall remove or cause removal of such sign, and shall assess all cost and expense incurred in the said removal against the property on which such sign is located.
+The Code Enforcement Officer or City Manager upon determining that any such sign exists, shall notify the owner or beneficial user of such sign in writing, to remove the said sign within seven (7) days from the date of such notice.
+Upon failure to comply with such notice within the prescribed time, the City Manager shall remove or cause removal of such sign, and shall assess all cost and expense incurred in the said removal against the property on which such sign is located.